 During retirement, that non-taxed income from a Roth TSP can make a big difference, especially if you want to travel a lot – whether that travel is on a cruise to Alaska, or to visit your grandkids, or both.

-Most federal employees are eligible to participate in the TSP, including government TSP matching, if they are actively employed as a civilian employee or member of the uniformed services.
+As a result, most federal employees are eligible to participate in the TSP, including government TSP matching, if they are actively employed as a civilian employee or member of the uniformed services.

-So, who doesn’t qualify for the TSP?
 Some independent contractors working for the federal government, for example.
 And, of course, people who don’t currently work for the federal government.
 If you think that you may qualify, but are not sure, ask your supervisor.

 So you’ve contributed to your TSP account.
 And you’ve taken advantage of government TSP matching.
 What are your options for investing your money?